Barrie: Bruce Rogers visited here for ministry meetings, January 8-12.

 Yuma: Tim and Eunice McCalley (Marion), along with 100 other believers, delivered 50,000 texts and invitations (Spanish and English) here, and another 6000 texts in San Luis Rio Colorado (on the Mexican side) from December 26 to 31.
 John Clingen and John Dennison are preaching in a rented building since January 1 and are encouraged with a few new people out each night to listen.
 Please pray for this new work.

 Saugus: In an effort to maintain contact with children and parents who attended summer Vacation Bible School, an invitation was extended to them to attend a Christmas program where children presented Biblical truths through the recitation of Scripture and singing.
 A gospel message was given by Joe James, followed by refreshments.
 The Lord blessed at the recent conference with edifying and challenging ministry.
 Good attendance with a number of younger men and women was encouraging.
 Present were M. Cain, M. Derksen, G. Higgins, M. McCandless, D. Petterson, J. Procopio, and F. Sona.
 Mark Procopio, commended to the work in Brazil, gave a report of the labors in the northeast of that land.
-J. Valvano and D. Zuidema took the Sunday school.
+D. Zuidema took the Sunday school.

 Worcester: In December, the saints enjoyed three nights of encouraging ministry from David Petterson.